cbe453/arc-plato-shell/_episodes/05-scripts.md

 > ```
 > {: .output}
 >
-> Can you write a script that prints off the name of every file in a directory with ".processed"
+> Can you write a script that prints off the name of every file in a directory with `.processed`
 > added to it?
 > > ## Solution
 > >